MLHale/GenCyber-web-content/day3/day3-url-analysis.md

 ```

-So is this a facebook URL?
+So is this a Facebook URL?
 How do we tell if this link is legitimate or not without clicking on it?

 If we just start reading the URL from left to right, like English, then this URL appears legitimate because we encounter the word `facebook` in the URL.
 But that is not the correct way of reading a URL.